vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 Mutexes have the great issue that if they are used wrong, the program can completely block itself.
 This is known as a Deadlock, and its very easy to have it on code that looks fine but at some point in some case 2 threads can lock each other.

-There are ways to avoid deadlocks, one of the most straightforward one is that any time you use a mutex you shouldnt take another mutex unless you know what you are doing, and any time you lock a mutex you unlock it asap.
+There are ways to avoid deadlocks, one of the most straightforward one is that any time you use a mutex you shouldn't take another mutex unless you know what you are doing, and any time you lock a mutex you unlock it asap.

 As calling lock/unlock manually can be done wrong very easily, specially in cases where the function returns or there is an exception, Cpp STL has `std::lock_guard`, which does it automatically.
 Using it, the code above would look like this